jmgiorgi-10/Stock-App/README.md

 # Stock-App #

+This project demonstrates a scalable architecture for real-time stock data processing and prediction using Apache Kafka.
+We leverage the Alpha Vantage API to stream 5-minute intra-day stock price data into a Kafka pub/sub framework, enabling decoupled and scalable data ingestion and processing.

+A lagged linear regression model, built with scikit-learn, is applied to perform short-term stock price prediction based on historical patterns.
+The project showcases data visualization, feature engineering using lagged variables, and the potential of Kafka for real-time analytics pipelines.

 ## model ##

 We are pulling data from the Alpha Vantage API: https://www.alphavantage.co/documentation/, from a 5 minute time-series intra-day ticker, and using a pub/sub framework to test the use of kafka to enable scalability.